-A SIMPLE IRA plan is a tax-favored retirement plan that certain small employers (including self-employed individuals) can set up for the benefit of their employees.
-Your participation in your employer's SIMPLE IRA plan doesn't prevent you from making contributions to a traditional or Roth IRA.
+A SIMPLE IRA plan is a tax-favored retirement plan under which certain small employers (including self-employed individuals) can make contributions to traditional IRAs (traditional SIMPLE IRAs) or Roth IRAs (Roth SIMPLE IRAs) for their employees.
+Your employer's contributions to a SIMPLE IRA plan don't prevent you from making contributions to a traditional IRA or Roth IRA.
 SIMPLE IRA plans are also known as Savings Incentive Match Plans for Employees.